-Draft tubes are tubes of down that cover up the side zipper so your legs don’t come in contact with it (because it’s cold).
-They also prevent cold air from leakng into the bag through the needle holes that are created when sewing the zipper to the bag.
-Most winter bags have at least one zipper draft tube, although some have two, both top and bottom, that fall into place when you zipper up your bag.
+Draft tubes are down-filled tubes of fabric that cover up the side zipper so your legs don’t come in contact with it (because it’s cold).
+They also prevent cold air from leaking into the bag through the needle holes that are created when sewing the zipper to the bag.
+Most winter bags have at least one zipper draft tube, although some have two, both top and bottom, that fall into place when you zip up your bag.

 Snag Free Zipper

 Snag-free zippers prevent the side zipper’s teeth from tearing the shell fabric of your bag and spilling its insulation.
-The zipper is usually bordered by stiff fabric of some sort, to keep it away from the down baffles and prevent it from getting snagged on the bag’s outer shell.
+The zipper is usually bordered by stiff fabric tape, to keep it away from the down baffles and prevent it from getting snagged on the bag’s outer shell.

 Water-resistant down is a nice to have, not a must-have in a winter sleeping bag.
 The truth is most people can keep their sleeping bags dry.
 If you notice moisture on the outside of your sleeping bag in the morning, it doesn’t mean that the down inside is wet.
 Simply drape it over your tent in the sun while you eat breakfast and it will dry in no time.

 Continuous baffles usually run horizontally across a bag.
 They allow you to shake the down in the baffles and move it to a different location.
 For example, if you’re too warm, you could shake the down so it fell down the sides of the bag, rather than keep it on your chest.
 While continuous baffles let you customize the distribution of down for different needs, many people prefer baffles that keep the down in one place reliably and permanently.
 It’s one less thing to worry about.